 After a meal at Papa Caruso's Restaurant, Detectives Love and Caruso witness Frankie Romano's attempted hit on Eddie Manson and arrest the former.
 Omerta takes effect, as Manson denies seeing his assailant.
 Frankie is tight-lipped initially as well...but, realizing that employer Rico Cesari will be looking to silence him, dangles the carrot of information to parlay his cell into an apartment under 24 hour patrol.
 That doesn't deter Cesari's search for the hideout, as he calls in a favor from an old friend who owes him: Papa Caruso.

 For the Family Honor moves Christie's partner Caruso to the spotlight, filling us in on his family (ten year marriage, two kids), heritage and backstory (a life-threatening childhood illness that left his father owing an unfortunate favor).
 Not that the titular detective is ever that far from the action.
-While a distracted Caruso is behaving strangely, and keeping his troubles to himself, it's up to Detective Love to put the pieces together.
+While a distracted Caruso is internalizing his troubles, it's up to Detective Love to put the pieces together.

 In Downbeat for a Dead Man, the writers effectively dealt with the limitations placed on them (i.e. no sex, minimal violence) by centering an episode around the music industry (and utilizing Graves' considerable singing talents).
 With For the Family Honor focused on organized crime, the constraints are more noticeable.
 Christie's colleagues have to shoot a kill a couple of enforcers, but for some strange reason, the hood who threatens Detective Love decides to bring a knife to a gunfight.